 sunflowers, raspberries, asparagus, onions and greens.

 The community gardens are run by the City of Alexandria and are available for rent to city residents for a fee.
 Each plot is about 15x20 feet wide, and there are about 170 plots.
 Rentals are available on an annual basis.
 The gardening season runs March 1 through Nov.
 30 each year.
 Gardeners are required to follow all regulations or risk losing their plots.

 For garden plot rental inquiries, see our registration page.

 Where is Chinquapin Organic Gardens?Chinquapin Organic Gardens is located just off King Street (near T.C.
 Williams High School) on Chinquapin Drive in Alexandria, Va.
 We are located in Chinquapin Park, home of the Chinquapin Recreation Center.
 The gardens are located at the rear of the park, near the basketball courts and picnic pavilion.
 Come by and visit us!
 (MAP)

 A volunteer group of gardeners helps the city administer the gardens through the Chinquapin Organic Gardens Advisory Board.
 The board, which advises the city, works to improve and maintain the gardens by developing regulations and assisting with gardening monitoring.
-In addition to running this Web site, the board publishes a gardening newsletter and holds an annual potluck picnic each summer.
+In addition to running this website, the board and holds an annual social and potluck picnic.

 Any gardener who has a plot at Chinquapin is welcome to join the board and attend meetings.
 Meetings are held monthly, starting at 7 p.m.
 Notices of upcoming meetings and locations are posted on our Facebook page.